SaltyGoo/saltygoo.github.io/_posts/monsters/2020-11-14-gremlin-gremishka.md

 **Attacks (1/round)**

-<ins>Bites and Scratches.</ins> The Gremishka Swarm makes a melee attack (1D4) with reach using its HP as its attack stat.
+<ins>Bites.</ins> To dodge a swarm’s attack, the roll has to beat 10 + the swarm's HP.
+It inflicts 1D4 damage.
 If it inflicts 4 damage or more in a single attack, it steals an object from the target.

 <br>

 ---